 Be Aware Of Teething Signs And Symptoms

 When your little one finally starts teething, it’s normal for them to be fussy and irritable.
-Common symptoms are difficulty sleeping, decrease in appetite and increased drooling.
+Common symptoms are difficulty sleeping, a decrease in appetite, and increased drooling.
 It’s also normal for their temperature to increase slightly when they’re teething, however, high-grade fevers are not normal.
 If your child seems overly cranky or has a high fever, call your pediatrician.

 When teething begins is different for each child.
 While the average time teeth begin to appear is around 4 to 6 months, teething can begin anywhere between three and 12 months.

 You Can Keep Your Child Comfortable With These Tips

 Your baby may seem inconsolable while teething but here are some things you can do to soothe and ease their pain:

 - Massage their gums.
 The counter pressure of your finger helps ease teething pain.

 - Use teething rings or toys.
 Even a simple chilled washcloth will work.
 Chewing soothes the baby as counter pressure relieves pain.
 When chilling toys or rings, remember to refrigerate instead of freeze.